keptn/keptn.github.io/content/docs/0.18.x/bridge/_index.md

 link="./assets/uniform-view-create-subscription.png"
 caption="Create/Edit Subscriptions">}}

 Once you have selected an event and configured your filters, you may inspect an example event payload by clicking on the "Show example payload"-Button.
-This will show you the payload of latest event in your environment, depending on your configuration.
+This will show you the payload of the latest event in your environment, depending on your configuration.

 {{< popup_image
 link="./assets/uniform-view-show-payload.png"